08/03: owing to the strike called for Women's Day on 8th March, the Montjuïc Cable Car service might be affected. Sorry for the inconvenience.

 Your app for discovering the city from the heights with the Montjuïc Cable Car: journey, stops and most iconic places.
 A comfortable way to carry your tickets too!

-Its Romanesque collection, which encompasses pieces from the 11th to the 13th centuries, is the museum’s most significant.
-One of its most outstanding elements is a series of frescoes, many of which are from small rural churches in the Pyrenees.
-These include the famous "Pantocrator" or "Christ in Majesty", a leading work from the 12th century, which was located in the apse of Sant Climent de Taüll.
-This collection also includes a set of paintings on wood that is unlike any other in Europe.
+Its Romanesque collection, covering the 11th to 13th centuries, is the museum’s most valuable.
+It features an impressive series of mural paintings, most of which originate from small rural churches in the Pyrenees.
+Among them, the renowned "Pantocrator" or "Christ in Majesty" stands out as a masterpiece of the 12th century, originally located in the apse of Sant Climent de Taüll.
+This collection also includes an exceptional group of painted wooden panels, unique in Europe.

-The Gothic art collection, covering the period from the end of the 12th century to the 15th century, is representative of the peak of Catalonia’s territorial power within the context of Mediterranean Europe.
-You can admire masterpieces by the painters Jaume Huguet, Lluís Dalmau, Bernat Martorell and Lluís Borrassà, among others.
+The Gothic art collection, spanning from the late 12th to the 15th century, represents the peak and the period of maximum Catalan territorial expansion within Mediterranean Europe.
+You can admire masterpieces by painters such as Jaume Huguet, Lluís Dalmau, Bernat Martorell, and Lluís Borrassà, among others.

-This collection features paintings like "The Spanish Wedding" by Marià Fortuny, along with works by representatives of Modernisme, like Antoni Gaudí and Ramon Casas, and of the avant-garde movements, like Picasso and Miró.
-The museum is also home to exceptional interior design sets from Casa Amatller, Casa Lleó i Morera and Casa Batlló.
+Key paintings in this collection include "The Vicarage" by Marià Fortuny, alongside works by other significant Modernist artists such as Antoni Gaudí and Ramon Casas, as well as avant-garde figures like Picasso and Miró.
+The museum also preserves exceptional interior design ensembles from houses like Amatller, Lleó i Morera, and Batlló.

-• Did you know?
-Since 2004, the museum is also home to the Thyssen-Bornemisza Collection of paintings and sculptures.
-These include works by Marià Fortuny, Ramon Casas and Antoni Tàpies, among others.
+• Since 2004, the museum has also housed a collection of paintings and sculptures from the Thyssen-Bornemisza Collection, featuring works by Marià Fortuny, Ramon Casas, and Antoni Tàpies, among others.